-Quality Control: An agriculture inspector is required to conduct tests and inspect the products and processes to evaluate the quality of the food material being processed.
+Quality Control: An agricultural inspector is required to conduct tests and inspect the products and processes to evaluate the quality of the food material being processed.

 Reading Skills: An agriculture inspector is required to read the documents and reports drafted after lab assessment and the safety measures regularised by government authorities.

-Listening: An agriculture inspector must be a good listener to nullify any communication gap between the workers or owner of the food processing entity and himself/herself.
+Listening: An agricultural inspector must be a good listener to nullify any communication gap between the workers or owner of the food processing entity and himself or herself.

 Which certifications and internships can be helpful in becoming Agricultural Inspector?

-The candidate can do internships in food processing companies and other related industries.
-The internship may require candidates to visit farms for crop and field scouting.
+These candidates can find agricultural inspection internships in food processing companies and other related industries.
+Agricultural inspector jobs may require candidates to visit farms for crop and field scouting.
 The candidates may also require to perform tasks such as seed delivery and pick up.
-He/she may be required to perform and test maturity sampling.
+He or she may be required to perform and test maturity sampling.
 The intern assists in planting and harvest operation.
-He/she may also be required to keep a record of pesticides used in crops.
+He or she may also be required to keep a record of pesticides used in crops.
 Effective communication skills are required for this role.
-The candidate has to communicate with a number of people.
+A career as agricultural inspectors has to communicate with a number of people.

 Career Path Progression for Agricultural Inspector

-Assistant Agriculture Inspector (AAI) - The Assistant Agricultural Inspector is an important member of the Inspectorate team.
-The Assistant Agriculture Officer is assigned prime responsibilities such as providing scientific expertise for the development of the food sector.
-Assistant Agriculture Inspector’s career opportunities are available in the following specializations: pest risk analysis, entomology, bee health, nematology, and plant pathology (bacteriology).
+Assistant Agriculture Inspector (AAI): The assistant agricultural inspector is an important member of the Inspectorate team.
+The assistant agricultural inspector is assigned prime responsibilities such as providing scientific expertise for the development of the food sector.
+Assistant agricultural inspector jobs opportunities are available in the following specializations: pest risk analysis, entomology, bee health, nematology, and plant pathology (bacteriology).